Unemployment Insurance in EU->Belgium

 Are there special rules for new graduates?

-Graduates receives a flat-rate allowance called an integration benefit (allocations d’insertion/inschakelingsuitkeringen).
-The amount of the benefit depends on the family composition.
+Graduates receives a flat-rate allowance.
+The amount of the benefit depends on your family category and your age.

 After this qualification stage, the application for benefits must be filed before the graduate turns 25 years.